 TheBus public transportation system serves the airport via routes #20 (Eastbound to Kalihi – downtown Honolulu – Honolulu Civic Center – Ala Moana Shopping Center – Waikiki / Westbound to Arizona Memorial – Aloha Stadium – Aiea – Pearlridge Shopping Center) and #303 (Westbound to Joint Base Pearl Harbor / Eastbound to Kalihi Transit Center).

-The buses stop on the Departure (upper) Level of the airport.
+The buses stop at the Departure (upper) Level of the airport.
 Baggage size limit is 22″ x 14″ x 9″.
 The Handi-Van is a TheBus service for mobility-impaired passengers who can’t use regular TheBus service.
 For schedules, routes and fares for all TheBus services, go to the TheBus website.

 Car Rentals

 Ten car rental companies can be found in the 5-story Consolidated Rent-a-Car (CONRAC) facility: Alamo • Avis • Budget • Dollar • Enterprise • Hertz • National • Payless • Thrifty • Sixt.
-Entrance to the facility is directly across from Terminal 2, outside baggage claim 26 and 31.
-Passengers arriving Terminal 1 (Baggage Claim 6-11), Terminal 2 (International Arrivals, Baggage Claim 16-18) and Terminal 3, can take the shuttle bus.
-Shuttle bus operates from 4:00AM – 12:00AM.
-Visit our travel partner at Tripadvisor to search for car rentals deals.
+The entrance to the facility is directly across from Terminal 2, outside baggage claim 26 and 31.
+Passengers arriving at Terminal 1 (Baggage Claim 6-11), Terminal 2 (International Arrivals, Baggage Claim 16-18) and Terminal 3 can take the shuttle bus.
+A shuttle bus operates from 4:00 AM – 12:00 AM.

 Hotel Shuttles